 The Cornerhouse began life as a replacement cinema for the Whitworth Street Electric Theatre (later Majestic) which opened in 1911 and was demolished in 1934.

-The Tatler News Theatre, designed by Peter Cummings, opened in May 1935 with a seating capacity of 300.
-Sited next to Oxford Road Railway Station the Tatler was in an ideal site for its ‘drop-in’ program of cartoons and news-reels, and this lasted until September 1959.
+The Tatler News Theatre, designed by Peter Cummings, opened on 3rd May 1935 with a seating capacity of 300.
+Sited next to Oxford Road Railway Station the Tatler News Theatre was in an ideal site for its ‘drop-in’ programme of cartoons and news-reels, and this lasted until September 1959.

 After lying closed for a while, it was reopened in November 1961 as the Tatler Classic with a programme of art house and foreign language films which was successful until in 1969 it moved to a more erotic fare as the Tatler Cinema Club showing uncensored films to club members.

-Across the narrow pathway to the station was a furniture shop which, in 1985, was bought to be converted into an arts complex of 2 cinemas seating 170 and 60, galleries, café and bookshop.
-It was quickly realised that the former news theatre would make the best and largest screen of the complex and was thus acquired refurbished and reopened on 11 October 1985.
+Across the narrow pathway to the station was Shaw’s furniture showroom which, in 1985, was bought to be converted into an arts complex of 2 cinemas seating 170 and 60, galleries, café and bookshop.
+It was quickly realised that the former news theatre would make the best and largest screen of the complex and was thus acquired refurbished and reopened on 11th October 1985.

-It is now enjoying the most popular and successful period of its life, the three Cornerhouse Cinemas as they are collectively known have an enterprising programming policy and loyal audience.
+It then began the most popular and successful period of its life, the three Cornerhouse Cinemas as they are collectively known had an enterprising programming policy and loyal audience.

-A full refurbishment was carried out in 1997, comfort and excellent technical facilities are paramount.
-Long may they continue.
+A full refurbishment was carried out in 1997, comfort and excellent technical facilities were paramount.